MSC chain of custody standard for seafood traceability

 How was it developed?

 The MSC Chain of Custody standard for seafood traceability was established in December 1999 and based on existing best practice traceability standards.
 In August 2005, version 2 of the standard came into use.
 And in August 2011, version 3 of the standard was published.
-The MSC revises its standards based on the MSC Standard Setting Procedure which ensures that the process is in compliance with the ISEAL Code of Good Practice for Setting Social and Environmental Standards, and that the revision includes at least 2 rounds of public consultation.
+The MSC revises its standards based on the which ensures that the process is in compliance with the ISEAL Code of Good Practice for Setting Social and Environmental Standards, and that the revision includes at least 2 rounds of public consultation.
 Read more about why you can trust the MSC ecolabel.

 What does it assess?